 Titus also points out that despite the fact that the Fed expanded its balance sheet by $2.9 trillion, the cheques issued to stimulate the economy only totaled around $0.2 trillion, leaving $2.5 trillion sitting in commercial bank accounts unaccounted for.

 In the midst of all this, American billionaires have become richer by $434 billion during the pandemic, with the top 5 billionaires gaining $75.5 billion.

 Many Main Street businesses are about to go bankrupt and get picked up for pennies on the dollar, whilst Wall Street banks and financial institutions have, in a perverted form of Crony Socialism, gorged themselves on the money spigot.
 As in the UK and elsewhere, the oligarchs that run Wall Street also happen to own the mega-corporations that, having re-bubbled their stock market value, will devour the distressed smaller business.

 It is the same around the world, as wealth is transferred from the lower tier of the disrupted economy into the pockets of the few financial institutions that sit at the top of the pyramid.

 The International Labour Organisation has warned that 1.6 billion people risk losing their livelihoods due to the coronavirus and the lockdown.

 A spokesperson for the International Monetary Fund stated the loss to world gross domestic product could amount to $9 Trillion, more than the economies of Germany and Japan combined.

-It is now more clear than ever which end of the puppet strings the financial oligarchs find themselves and which end the government minions.
+For now, it is clearer than ever which end of the puppet strings the financial oligarchs find themselves and on which end the government minions dance…

 ‘Governments do not govern, but merely control the machinery of government, being themselves controlled by the hidden hand’.